prismlab/retro-concurrency/PLDI_response/response.md

 > Using MAP_GROWSDOWN

-The use of mmap with MAP_GROWSDOWN for fibers would mean that the fibers are at least 2 4k pages in size.
+The use of mmap with MAP_GROWSDOWN for fibers would mean that the fibers are at least two 4k pages in size.
 Currently, our fibers start at 32 words.
 Secondly, stack overflow checks are not that expensive (as shown in our results).
-Lastly, we do want effect handlers to be supported on 32-bit platforms where OCaml runs.
+Last, we do want effect handlers to be supported on 32-bit platforms where OCaml runs, even if parallelism may not be supported.
+Stack switching is portable across the platforms supported by OCaml.
+That said, MAP_GROWSDOWN solution may be appropriate where the stacks cannot be moved (which we understand is the situation with Web Assembly).

+> Relation to aspect-oriented programming

+Kammar et al. "Handlers in Action", ICFP 13, makes some connections between effect handlers and aspect-oriented programming.

 > line 291: "For external functions which allocate in the OCaml heap" -- how does the compiler know whether a native callee does or doesn't allocate?

-Non-allocating external functions may optionally be annotated by the programmer.
+Non-allocating external functions may optionally be annotated by the programmer as `@noalloc`.
+The compiler does not ensure that these annotations are correct.

 > line 313: "In order to forward exceptions..." -- perhaps a silly question but why is forwarding necessary?
 Also, can C frames install exception handlers?